Fractal dimension: Examples

 The concept of fractal dimension described in this article is a basic view of a complicated construct.
 The examples discussed here were chosen for clarity, and the scaling unit and ratios were known ahead of time.
-In practice, however, fractal dimensions can be determined using techniques that approximate scaling and detail from limits estimated from regression lines over log vs log plots of size vs scale.
+In practice, however, fractal dimensions can be determined using techniques that approximate scaling and detail from limits estimated from regression lines over log–log plots of size vs scale.
 Several formal mathematical definitions of different types of fractal dimension are listed below.
 Although for compact sets with exact affine self-similarity all these dimensions coincide, in general they are not equivalent: